gibboa/Open_IO/README.md

 	$ sudo pacman -S nodejs npm

 2. Check if Node.js and npm are successfully installed. <br/>
-	If successfully installed, running "node -v" in Terminal will show your version of Node and running "npm -v" will show you your version of npm (your version should be different than the one in the image)
+	If successfully installed, running "node -v" in Terminal will show your version of Node and running "npm -v" will show your version of npm (your version should be different than the one in the image)

 # Running Open IO